dhammaregen/dhammaregen3/content/draft/freunde.md

 But there is one curious wrinkle to this finding.
 Check the commentary to 4.3.7. Śaṅkāra has a long discussion of this line, and he includes a lengthy series of objections and rebuttals from a Buddhist point of view.
 I’m no expert on Śaṅkāra, but I believe this is quite unusual.
 In fact, I don’t think he discusses Buddhism in detail anywhere else in this commentary, although, to be sure, he does do so in other places.

 I don’t know what to make of this.
 Maybe nothing.
 But it does seem odd that when commenting on a passage that sparked a Buddhist response, he felt the need to respond to Buddhists.
 I don’t know that Śaṅkāra even knew the suttas.
 He usually talks about the later schools.
 But could there be some memory somehow of the connection?

+As an addendum to this.
+The introduction is very distinctive, and clearly there is one set of narrative events that is used for two quite different discussions at [MN 31](https://suttacentral.net/mn31/en/sujato) and [MN 128](https://suttacentral.net/mn128/en/sujato).
+Which begs the question, which one is the real one?
+This is noted by both Vens Bodhi and Analayo, but their discussions left out the crucial detail of geography.

+* tl;dr: [MN 128](https://suttacentral.net/mn128/en/sujato) is the original context, the introduction was later added to [MN 31](https://suttacentral.net/mn31/en/sujato).

+The main points are these:

+* [MN 128](https://suttacentral.net/mn128/en/sujato) along with the Vinaya account directly follow the quarrel at Kosambi.
+* [MN 31](https://suttacentral.net/mn31/en/sujato) doesn’t mention the quarrel at Kosambi.
+* Nonetheless, [MN 31](https://suttacentral.net/mn31/en/sujato) still includes passages about the harmony of the three friends, suggesting the Kosambi background.
+* [MN 128](https://suttacentral.net/mn128/en/sujato) is set at the Eastern Bamboo Park in Ceti near Kosambi, and thus was a natural place for the Buddha to visit after leaving Kosambi.
+* [MN 31](https://suttacentral.net/mn31/en/sujato) is set in Ñātika near Vesali, about 400 km east of Kosambi.
+There’s no way the Buddha went there right away.
+* In addition, in [MN 128](https://suttacentral.net/mn128/en/sujato) they are still developing their meditation, whereas in [MN 31](https://suttacentral.net/mn31/en/sujato) they are already arahants, so it must be later.

+Thus [MN 128](https://suttacentral.net/mn128/en/sujato) gives the original narrative context where the three friends were meditating together near Kosambi.
+[MN 31](https://suttacentral.net/mn31/en/sujato) tells of a later encounter far to the east.
+The [MN 128](https://suttacentral.net/mn128/en/sujato) introduction must have been added to [MN 31](https://suttacentral.net/mn31/en/sujato) at some later date, although not too late as it is found in the Chinese parallel as well.
+No doubt it was added because of its popularity.

+---
+Also just to note the connection between the ending here and the account of the lay followers of Ñātika in [DN 16](https://suttacentral.net/dn16/en/sujato).
+As I’ve noted before, Ñātika was the home town of Mahāvīra “the Jain ascetic of Ñātika”, which explains the rather unusual lengths that [DN 16](https://suttacentral.net/dn16/en/sujato) takes to expound the rebirth destinies of the inhabitants of this otherwise little known town.

+In [MN 31](https://suttacentral.net/mn31/en/sujato), too, we have the unusual circumstance that a yakkha shows up and extols the three friends with great praise that is taken up to the Brahma realm.
+While doubtless considered a boon, the presence of three monks meditating in a park was not that unusual, begging the question as to why this exorbitant ending.

+Like the account of the rebirths of the Ñātika devotees, it is best understood as serving to exalt Buddhism in the home town of Mahāvīra.